July 14, 2009

 If you live in the Austin area, go to Callahan’s General Store to pick out your stock tank.
 If you live elsewhere, I suggest searching for farm- or ranch-supply stores on the outskirts of town or looking for a mail-order source.
 Stock tanks come in many sizes and can be either circular or oval.
 I recommend a 2-foot-deep tank if you plan to grow water lilies and keep fish.

 Measure an area a few feet larger than the size of your stock tank, and dig out the grass or groundcover down about three inches.
-Using decomposed granite or builder’s sand and a level (rest it on a long, straight board to check the level across a large distance), lay a flat, stable base for your tank to sit on.
+Using decomposed granite or paver base and a level (rest it on a long, straight board to check the level across a large distance), lay a flat, stable base, tamping it smooth and level, for your tank to sit on.
 It will be very heavy when filled with water, and you want to be sure it won’t sink on one side over time, making the water line in the pond look tilted too.

 When the tank is positioned, fill it with clean water from a hose or, better, a rain barrel.
 If using tap water from the hose, let the water sit in the tank for three or four days before planting or adding fish so that the chlorine in the water has time to evaporate.
 Once you have fish or other wildlife in your pond, you’ll need to be careful about how you add water to compensate for evaporation.
 To top off small tanks like my old stock-tank pond, use rainwater or a bucket of tap water that has had time to de-chlorinate.
 Larger tanks like my new one may be topped off with water right out of the hose if it’s only an inch or two; the volume of water in a large tank nullifies the impact of the added chlorine, so long as it’s not too much.